-Once the team captain turns the bridge over to the judges for the post-construction check, the team can do no more work on the bridge.
-The judges then inspect the bridge for compliance under the Rules Section 9.
+Once timed construction is complete, the team can do no more work on the bridge.
+The judges then inspect the bridge for compliance with the Rules.
 Any violations are recorded on the judging form.
-Teams are only allowed to repair certain violations as dictated in Section 9.4 of the Rules.
+Teams are only allowed to repair certain violations as dictated in the Rules.
 Certain violations must be fixed.
-If it is not possible to fix these problems, then the bridge will be ruled ineligible for any awards by the head judge and will not be approved for load testing.
+If it is not possible to fix these problems, then the bridge will be ruled ineligible for any awards by the Head Judge and will not be approved for load testing.

 Once the judges finish their work, they meet with only the team captain to review the results.
 If the team captain disputes the findings or asks for clarifications, he/she works with the lane judges to resolve the issues.
-If the disputes are not resolved, the head judge is called in to make a ruling.
+If the disputes are not resolved, the Head Judge is called in to make a ruling.
 At the end of this process, the team captain is to sign the bottom of the form which, along with the rest of the judging forms, is moved with the bridge to the next station.
-Teams may appeal certain decisions after the competition by following Rules Section 15.
+Teams may appeal certain decisions after the competition by following the Rules.